cytoscape/cytoscape.js-tutorials/electron_twitter/2016-07-14-cytoscape-electron.md

 # renderer.js

+*Note: this file is pretty complex.
+I recommend having it [all available in one place](https://github.com/cytoscape/cytoscape.js-tutorials/blob/master/electron_twitter/javascripts/renderer.js) for reference during this part.*

 `index.html` was fairly straightforward because almost all work in done in `renderer.js`, which is loaded with `require()` because of the Node.js environment.
 Similar to `loading.js`, `renderer.js` goes in `javascripts/` because it deals with an HTML page rather than Electron.

 `renderer.js` is far larger than previous JavaScript files, so I'll cover it in sections.
+Because `renderer.js` relates to `index.html` instead of being a part of Electron, we'll put it in `javascripts/`.

 ```javascript
 var twitter = require('./twitter_api.js');